Google Cloud KMS | Teleport

 Step 1/5.
 Create a key ring in GCP

 It is recommended to create a dedicated key ring for use by Teleport to logically separate it from any other keys in your cloud account.
-Choose a supported KMS location for the key ring which is geographically near to your Teleport Auth Servers.
+Choose a supported KMS location for the key ring which is geographically near to your Teleport Auth Service instances.

 You can create a key ring from the Google Cloud Console or from the